Chopper's Kingdom on the Island of Strange Animals is the third One Piece film in the long-running franchise.

 - Came from the Sky: The animals believe Chopper to be their king thanks to this.
 In truth he was just flung off from the Merry when it went flying and happened to land right in front of them.

 - Canon Discontinuity: While the films are considered stand alone fillers, they're usually set in points in between story arcs so you can tell how far along the Straw Hats have progressed.
 The filmmakers who made this movie however didn't take this into account as at the time the main story was transitioning from the Alabasta to the Jaya arc.
 Meaning a member was missing from the crew.
 If this was meant to be before going to Alabasta, then Vivi would still be with the bunch.
 If it was set after, then Robin would be with the crew.
-Neither women are present in the movie and thus the canonicity is unlikely.
+Neither women are present in the movie and thus the canonicity is much trickier, with the only window being immediately after Alabasta when Nico Robin has yet to reveal herself (an immensely tiny window of time).

 - Epic Flail: Hotdog tries to use one to smash Zoro before resorting to kicks.